turicas/outputty/README-template.markdown

 ### New Plugins

-If do you want to create a new plugin to import/export from/to some new resource, please see files `outputty/plugin_*.py` - they are simple: you just need to create `read` and/or `write` functions that will received the `Table` object and, optionally, the parameters you want.
+If you want to create a new plugin to import/export from/to some new resource, please see files `outputty/plugin_*.py` - they are simple: you just need to create `read` and/or `write` functions that will received the `Table` object and, optionally, the parameters you want.
 Save your file in